mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/hello-world.md

  - Click "Activate" under the plugin after it has uploaded.

 2) Through `config.json`:
- - Extract `plugin.tar.gz` to a folder with the same name as the plugin id you specified in ``plugin.json/plugin.yaml``, in this case `helloworld`.
+ - Extract `plugin.tar.gz` to a folder with the same name as the plugin id you specified in ``plugin.json``, in this case `com.mattermost.webapp-hello-world`.
  - Add the plugin to the directory set by **PluginSettings > Directory** in your ``config.json`` file.
 If none is set, defaults to `./plugins`.
 The directory should look something like

  ```
  mattermost/
     plugins/
-        helloworld/
-            webapp/
-                dist/
+        com.mattermost.webapp-hello-world/
+            plugin.json
             main.js
  ```
  - Restart the Mattermost server.